-Sunak “has thrived in the pandemic”, wrote Katy Balls in an article for The Guardian earlier this year.
-“As well as splashing the billions, he was praised for how Treasury schemes stood up under strain, his media performance and his slick online presentation.”
-But having topped a series of popularity ratings, the chancellor now finds himself in the “exposed position of ‘prime minister in waiting’”, says George Parker in the Financial Times.
-And while Sunak has “risen so swiftly in politics that he has not had time to make enemies”, all that “will change as jockeying begins for the eventual Johnson succession”, Parker predicts.
+The pandemic has been the “platform that made Rishi Sunak a household name”, said Catherine Neilan, The Telegraph's politics live editor.
+He has been “front and centre” of the government response to Covid and “what he was doing was having a direct impact on everyone’s lives”.
+Despite being relatively unknown before becoming chancellor, he has built up “something of a fandom” with the nickname “Dishy Rishi”, she said.
+But having topped a series of popularity ratings, the chancellor now finds himself in the “exposed position of ‘prime minister in waiting’”, said George Parker in the Financial Times.
+And while Sunak has “risen so swiftly in politics that he has not had time to make enemies”, all that “will change as jockeying begins for the eventual Johnson succession”, Parker predicted.

 Boris Johnson (34%)

-The PM may be outranked by his chancellor in the YouGov list, but Johnson still has a healthy popularity rating – and importantly for the Tories, is 11 percentage points ahead of opposition leader Keir Starmer, in 15th place.
-The Independent’s Andrew Grice argues that “the volatile politics of the Brexit era” has served Johnson well, while the coronavirus “vaccine roll-out, the furlough scheme and the British instinct to rally round the government in a national emergency all insulate him from the criticism he would face in normal times”.
-All the same, Grice writes, while “Johnson is lucky that many voters still give him the benefit of the doubt”, this generous attitude “is largely because of Covid”.
+The PM may be outranked by his chancellor in the YouGov list, but Johnson still has a healthy popularity rating – and importantly for the Tories, has double the support of opposition leader Keir Starmer, who has fallen from 15th to 45th place in recent months.
+The Independent’s Andrew Grice argued that “the volatile politics of the Brexit era” has served Johnson well, while the coronavirus “vaccine roll-out, the furlough scheme and the British instinct to rally round the government in a national emergency all insulate him from the criticism he would face in normal times”.
+All the same, Grice wrote, while “Johnson is lucky that many voters still give him the benefit of the doubt”, this generous attitude “is largely because of Covid”.
 And as such, “it won’t last”.

 Ed Balls (30%)

-Despite losing his seat six years ago, Ed Balls is still the third-most popular UK politician, and the favourite Labour contender, after becoming something of a television star.
-“It has been a bizarre trajectory from Whitehall to reality show stalwart,” says Julia Llewellyn Smith, who interviewed the former shadow chancellor for The Times in January.
+Despite losing his seat six years ago, Labour’s Ed Balls is still the fourth-most popular UK politician after becoming something of a television star.
+“It has been a bizarre trajectory from Whitehall to reality show stalwart,” said Julia Llewellyn Smith, who interviewed the former shadow chancellor for The Times in January.
 Balls made his debut on Strictly Come Dancing in 2016 and this year won the BBC’s Celebrity Best Home Cook.
 Llewellyn Smith wrote that “he’s resigned to the fact that posterity will recall not his economic brilliance but his Strictly Gangnam Style salsa, recently voted the fourth-greatest dance in the show’s history”.
 Confirming that assertion, Balls told her: “If that’s what I’m remembered for then that’s OK.
 I’ve made people smile.”